dominatorul/Horizon-OC/README.md

 Download latest Horizon OC sysmodule from releases tab<br>
 Extract sysmodule into root of SD card<br>

+Alternatively, you can download the configurator and click the two install buttons<br>

 Ensure you are using latest Atmosphere, otherwise the console will not boot<br>

 ## Configuration